-"My co-workers and I have made the switch to a healthier lifestyle.
+Go For Health's website includes real-life stories of people who have made healthy changes to their lives.
+One of those people is Mary-Ann.
+On the website, Mary-Ann shares: "My coworkers and I have made the switch to a healthier lifestyle.
 We bring in low-fat and high-fibre homemade snacks to share with each other.
 We're also committed to our own exercise routines and have since lost a combined total of 25 pounds.
-I find the encouragement and motivation from my co-workers has kept me on track."
+I find the encouragement and motivation from my coworkers has kept me on track."To view other inspiring stories or to share your own story, Click here to visit the Go For Health Website information on Canada's Physical Activity Guideline.
+Click here to visit the Canada's Physical Activity Guidelines website.

-To view other inspiring stories or to share your own story, visit www.goforhealth.ca engage in moderate to vigorous physical activity at least 2.5 hours a week to achieve health benefits.
+The Canadian Society for Exercise Physiology recommends moderate to vigorous physical activity at least 2.5 hours a week to achieve health benefits.
 This time can be broken down into sessions as short as 10 minutes, which can easily be achieved during a meeting.
-To maintain your strength, add exercise that targets your muscles at least two days per week.
-For more information on Canada's Physical Activity Guidelines, visit:
+To maintain your strength, add exercise that targets your muscles at least two day per week.
+For more